Is Every Orthodontist Board Certified?

 Are There Multiple Certifying Boards Recognized For Specialist Orthodontics By The American Dental Association?

 No, the ABO (American Board of Orthodontics) is the single certifying board for the orthodontics specialism.
-Original established back in 1929, the ABO is dentistry’s oldest specialty certifying board, and its aim is to improve orthodontic care quality through the promotion of excellence through professional collaboration, education and certification.
+Originally established back in 1929, the ABO is dentistry’s oldest specialty certifying board, and its aim is to improve orthodontic care quality through the promotion of excellence through professional collaboration, education and certification.

 Why Do Orthodontists Choose To Become Board Certified?